knope-dev/knope/docs/src/content/docs/reference/Knope Bot (GitHub App)/features.md

 :::tip

-Want additional control over how documentation is enforced?
+Want more control?
 Open an issue in [the main Knope repo](https://github.com/knope-dev/knope/issues)!

 :::